janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step12.png "This image shows the WCC Add Profile Rule menu")

 - On the confirmation page, click **Yes** to activate the selected workflow.
-- Similarly create the  workflow for Insurance Claims Processing,  HR Document Access Control

-## Task 5 : Verify Custom Metadata Profile Rule and Profile created so for
+## Task 5 : Verify Custom Metadata Profile Rule and Profile and Workflow created so for

 Verifying What We Have Created So Far, Follow the steps below to verify the configurations and workflows set up in Oracle WebCenter: